 A More Equitable Justice System

 Over the last three decades, spending on prisons has increased from $90 billion annually to nearly $297 billion – a 229% increase.
-Each household in the U.S. pays an average of $2,557 per year for our justice system.
-Recidivism rates are going up, in part, because of the barriers to successful social re-entry.
+Each household in the U.S. pays an average of $2,557 per year to sustain our justice system.
+Recidivism rates are going up, in part because of the barriers to successful societal re-entry.

-In Congress, Jason will fight for justice and equal treatment for all by promoting criminal justice policies that reinvest in practices to improve law enforcement, reduce incarceration, and strengthen communities.
-With its pioneering approach to decriminalization of marijuana, Colorado has led efforts to create a justice system that can better serve the entire state.
+In Congress, Jason will fight for justice and equal treatment for all by promoting criminal justice policies that reinvest in efforts to improve law enforcement, reduce incarceration, and strengthen communities.
+With its pioneering approach to the decriminalization of marijuana, Colorado has led efforts to create a justice system that can better serve Coloradans.

 Get Smart about Crime